 - Medical School: Drexel University, Philadelphia

-- Residency Training: Chestnut Hill Family Practice Residency - Philadelphia, PA
+- Residency Training: Chestnut Hill Family Practice Residency - Philadelphia

 - Favorite spot in Philly: Running the Wissahickon Trails

-- Why Chestnut Hill Family Practice?: I came as a 4th year medical student and it felt like home.
+- Why Chestnut Hill Family Practice?: I came as a fourth-year medical student and it felt like home.
 After that, they couldn't get rid of me.

 - Where can we find you when your pager is turned off?: Running, biking, swimming, cheering for my beloved 76ers or hiking with my rescue pitbull Mabel.